 What Are Psilocybin Mushrooms?

-Common Side Effects of Psilocybin Mushrooms
+Common psychological effects of Psilocybin Mushrooms include:

 - Visual and auditory hallucinations

 - Elevated, euphoric mood

 - Sense of inflated well-being